-Samir Hammad was a young man when he went to Turkey for a holiday.
+When Samir was a young man, he went to Turkey for a holiday.
 He was on his own and excited for his 10-day spree.
 But as soon as he got there, a thief stole all of his money.
 Stuck as a tourist with no one to turn to, Samir felt lost in a foreign land.
 When the family who owned the hotel learned about his predicament, they offered to return Samir’s payment for his entire stay.
-They told him that he can send the payment later after he gets home.
+They told him that he can send the payment later when he gets home.
 This act of trust and generosity made such an impact on Samir that he resolved that from then on, every time that he is presented with a chance to give back, he will do so.

 This is what Samir has been doing to this day.
 This is the spirit that powers the amazing volunteer work he has been doing for newcomers to Canada.